Complex Gaussianity of long-distance random wave processes: Introduction

 The field of wave propagation in (random) heterogeneous media has received considerable attention over the past decades.
 Meaningful macroscopic descriptions of wave fields appear for several weak-coupling, long-distance propagation regimes.
 In such regimes, the wave field itself is in general highly oscillatory and the main object of interest involves higher-order correlations of the field.
-In the radiative transfer regime, the main object of interest is a phase-space energy density.
-Its convergence to the deterministic solution of a linear Boltzmann equation is proved rigorously using diagramatic expansions in \cite{erdHos2000linear,LS-ARMA-07,Spohn}; see also \cite{RPK-WM,B-WM-05} for a formal derivation based on two-scale asymptotic expansions and \cite{sheng1990scattering} for formal ladder diagram expansions.
-When the correlation length of the random medium is significantly larger than the typical wavelength, then the kinetic limit takes the form of a Fokker-Planck equation \cite{BKR-liouv} instead.
+In the radiative transfer regime, { obtained when the medium correlation length and the typical wavelength of the wave field are comparable,} the main object of interest is { the evolution of a} phase-space energy density.
+Its convergence to the deterministic solution of a linear Boltzmann equation is proved rigorously using diagramatic expansions in \cite{erdHos2000linear,LS-ARMA-07,Spohn}; see also \cite{RPK-WM,B-WM-05} for a formal derivation based on two-scale asymptotic expansions and \cite{sheng1990scattering} for formal ladder diagram expansions. { The diffusive scaling in the radiative transfer regime of the random Schr\"{o}dinger equation has been treated in \cite{erdHos2008quantum,hernandez2024quantum}.} When the correlation length of the random medium is significantly larger than the typical wavelength, then the kinetic limit takes the form of a Fokker-Planck equation \cite{BKR-liouv} instead.
 Several results of convergence are presented in the review papers \cite{BKR-KRM-10,garnier2018multiscale}.
 These limiting deterministic models hold in sufficiently high dimension.
-Wave propagation in randomly layered media is entirely different, even in the weak-coupling regime because of Anderson localization.
+Wave propagation in { one-dimensional or} randomly layered media is different, even in the weak-coupling regime because of Anderson localization.
 We refer to \cite{fouque2007wave} for results in this setting.

 A direct macroscopic analysis of the wave field, rather than phase-space energy densities, may be performed in the paraxial approximation \cite{bal2011asymptotics}.
 It is shown there that the wave field, written in dual Fourier variables and after appropriate phase compensation modeling propagation in a homogeneous medium, may be decomposed in the weak-coupling regime as a known deterministic component plus a mean-zero circular Gaussian variable.
 The derivation of the result also relies on a fair amount of combinatorial techniques to capture the interaction of the wave field with the underlying heterogeneous environment.
 In the It\^o-Schr\"odinger approximation of the paraxial regime, these results have recently been improved in \cite{gu2021gaussian} to provide a refined estimate of the statistical dependence of wave field at nearby wavenumbers.
 The analysis in the latter paper leverages the martingale structure of the random wave process developed in \cite{dawson1984random}.